How to Plan a Delivery Route on the Google Maps Route Planner

 To edit Google Maps driving directions, stop the navigation, tap on the three dots icon, tap “Edit stops“, and then edit the stops.
 You can drag and drop destinations and the app will automatically update the Google driving directions to accommodate route changes.

-Thus, you can plan trip Google Maps and then move the destinations to find the most efficient route for you.
+Thus, you can plan a trip with Google Maps and then move the destinations to find the most efficient route for you.

 When Should You Use Route Planning on Google Maps?